bnb-chain/bnb-chain.github.io/docs/wallet/metamask.md

 !!!
 Tip
     The workflow is the same for all browsers

-## Create an account in MetaMask for Binance Smart Chain
+## Create an account in MetaMask for BNB Smart Chain

 1. Click on the “Create a wallet” button